Family Violence Prevention Program: Call for proposals 2022 to 2023

 • communities and non-government organizations

-• identify the role of partners in your application
+• the role of partners in your activities

-• tangible and measureable expected results, for example:
+• tangible and measurable expected results, for example:

 • integrated and culturally appropriate programming